• Skip to primary navigation

 • No littering or unauthorised disposal of waste or other materials on Mt Flinders Road or Dunrad Road.
 Any littering attempt may be prosecuted.

 Police may also carry out spot checks for alcohol and drugs.
-Please ensure you have a nominated non-drinking driver if you plan to consume alcohol while at IRCE and drive offsite.
+Please ensure you have a nominated non-drinking driver if you plan to consume alcohol while at Ivorys Rock and drive offsite.

 • Do not trespass on neighbouring properties.